mrocklin/mrocklin.github.io/laser-eye-correction.md

 Your cornea is like clear skin with an epidermis and dermis.
 Myopic eyes have corneas that are too pointy.
 The solution is to laser down the dermis so that it’s less pointy.
 What to do with the epidermis?  (actually called epithelial tissue)

-1. **LASIK:** let’s cut it open, fold the flap to the side, laser the inner part of the cornea, and then fold back the epithelial tissue when we’re done, sealing up the raw dermis so things heal within a day
+1. **LASIK:** let’s cut open a flap, fold it to one side to the side, laser down the inner part of the cornea/dermis, and then fold back the epithelial tissue flap when we’re done, sealing up the raw dermis so things heal within a day
-2. **PRK/ASA:** let's just laser it too.
-It’ll grow back and we won't have to fuss with cutting.
+2. **PRK/ASA:** let's just laser the outer tissue too.
+It’ll grow back and we won't have to fuss with cutting or flaps.

-PRK/ASA have fewer complications (no flap, no dry eyes, ...), but you endure feeling your epithelial tissue grow back over your cornea for about a week, which is an interesting experience.
+PRK/ASA have fewer complications (no flap, no dry eyes, ...), but you endure feeling your epithelial tissue grow back over your cornea for about a week, which is an interesting experience (more on this below).

 Personally, ASA spoke to me more.
-My epithelial tissue was also thin, and so I wasn't a good candidate for LASIK anyway.
+My epithelial tissue was also thin, and so I wasn't a good candidate for LASIK anyway 🎉.

 Valium
 ------